1. Introduction

 -

-objects are not range-restricted.
-Any valid combination of primitive lengths can be represented by a CSSLengthValue
+CSSLengthValue objects are not range-restricted.
+Any valid combination of primitive lengths can be represented by a CSSLengthValue,

 that value will be accepted unaltered when set on a specified StylePropertyMap or inline StylePropertyMap.
 Instead, clamping and/or rounding will occur during computation of style.